redeyesdemonkyo/s3get/README.md

 * download object file from Google Storage bucket.
 Using [HMAC keys](https://cloud.google.com/storage/docs/authentication/hmackeys) and exported as environment variables; `AWS_SECRET_KEY` and `AWS_ACCESS_KEY`  The file will be save to `~/tmp` dir

-> NOTE: no need to specify endpoint since GCP is the default endpoint for s3get
+> NOTE: no need to specify the Google Storage endpoint since GCP is the default endpoint for s3get

 ```sh
 s3get -b mybucket -o path/to/my.object -d ~/tmp/